-St. Stephens Community House has partnered with the University of Toronto to offer housing conflict coaching to the U of T community.
+St. Stephen’s Community House partners with the University of Toronto to offer housing conflict coaching to the U of T community.

 St. Stephen’s is a unique social service agency that works with individuals in Toronto to identify, prevent and alleviate social and economic inequality.
-Members of their team come to U of T twice a month to offer a workshop about conflict resolution and to provide individual drop-in advising to all students who wish to attend.
+The trained mediators on their team offer U of T students free, confidential guidance on resolving conflicts.

 This service is free and confidential.

-- one-on-one support to help you manage and prevent issues
+- support to help you manage and prevent issues

 - skills to mediate and handle interpersonal conflict